grscheller/neovim-notes/AbsoluteMinimalTextEditing.md

 ```

 The ESC key brought you back (or left you in) "command mode".
-In vim/nvim this mode is known as *Normal Mode*.
+In vim/nvim this mode is known as *normal mode*.
 The `:` key
-put you into "command-line mode", known as *Command Mode*
+put you into "command-line mode", known as *command mode*
 in vim/nvim.
 You are now entering text on the last line of
 the terminal which begins with a `:` prompt.
 The `q!`
 "command-line mode" vi command quits the editor without